Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 - Email Autoresponders

-Triggered email funnels would help you increase your email open rates since it is triggered to be sent at the right time, following up a specific user action and could be highly personalized.
+Triggered email funnels would help you increase your email open rates since it is triggered to be sent at the right time, following up a specific user action, and could be highly personalized.

 You can use triggered emails for your new product announcement emails.
-Here is a case of a SaaS company using triggered funnel to promote its beta announcement campaign.
+Here is a case of a SaaS company using a triggered funnel to promote its beta announcement campaign.